 NIMS provides a consistent nationwide approach for federal, state, territorial, tribal, and local governments to work effectively and efficiently together to prepare for, prevent, respond to, and recover from domestic incidents, regardless of cause, size or complexity.
-Since FY2006 is a critical year for initial NIMS adoption, the Recipient should start now by prioritizing FY2006 preparedness assistance (in accordance with the eligibility and allowable uses of the grant) to facilitate its implementation.
+Since FY 2007 is a critical year for initial NIMS adoption, the Recipient should start now by prioritizing FY 2007 preparedness assistance (in accordance with the eligibility and allowable uses of the grant) to facilitate its implementation.

-1. Minimum FY2006 NIMS Compliance Requirements
+1. Minimum FY 2007 NIMS Compliance Requirements

-- Incorporating NIMS into existing training programs and exercises; - Ensuring that federal preparedness funding supports NIMS implementation (in accordance with the eligibility and allowable uses of the grants); - Incorporating NIMS into emergency operations planning; - Promotion of mutual aid agreements; and, - Institutionalizing the use of the Incident Command System (ICS).
+- Incorporating NIMS into existing training programs and exercises; - Completion of the NIMCAST tool - Ensuring that federal preparedness funding supports NIMS implementation (in accordance with the eligibility and allowable uses of the grants); - Incorporating NIMS into emergency operations planning; - Promotion of mutual aid agreements; and. - Institutionalizing the use of the Incident Command System (ICS).